 CALABARZON Travel Guide: Where to go When You Visit the Five Provinces

-Calabarzon is used to be called Southern Tagalog Mainland in the Philippines and under Region IV-A. The provinces that make up the region are Cavite, Laguna, Batangas, Rizal, and Quezon.
+Calabarzon used to be called Southern Tagalog Mainland in the Philippines and was under Region IV-A. The provinces that make up the cluster are Cavite, Laguna, Batangas, Rizal, and Quezon.
 It’s the most populated region of the country after Metro Manila.

 Here is a list of the attractions you can visit in the five provinces of Calabarzon.

 This South Luzon province is where the Emilio Aguinaldo Shrine can be found.
 This is the place where the Philippines declared its independence from Spanish Colonization took place.
 Both the natural beauty and man-made attractions of Cavite attract tourists.

 Corregidor Island can be found in Cavite.
 It’s located at the entrance of Manila Bay and served as a military bastion.
 Its ruins can be seen up to this day.
 History says that this island was where they put coastal artillery to fight the warships trying to enter the Philippines through Manila Bay.

 This tour gives an in-depth learning experience for those who wish to know about the history of the Philippines in that area.